 There’s substantial overlap between traditional and esports: Gaming tournaments, teams, and players require similar oversight, promotion and branding.
 Some major venues already host both types of events, such as the Crypto.com Arena in Los Angeles and the Copper Box Arena in London.
 For many in sports management careers, including marketing and PR professionals and contract specialists, it could make sense to work within both fields.

 The rise of esports also provides new opportunities for sports franchises to connect to fans and expand their merchandising.
 Officially licensed games from professional organizations such as the NFL, FIFA, NASCAR and the NBA attract players and audiences to high-stakes events like the Madden Bowl and the eWorld Cup.

-Similarly, the popularity of online streaming for these events is likely to open many new sponsorship opportunities.
+Similarly, the exploding popularity of online streaming paves the way for many new sponsorship opportunities.
 As fans connect more with individual players online, they will be able to see the brands that support them.
 There will also be more opportunities for variety in the types of sponsored content that brands and their sponsors are able to promote; for example, many popular esports streamers produce how-to guides.

 Challenges: Esports in College Athletics